mortar-works/mortar-website/src/site/use-cases/income-generation.md

 At Mortar we have analysed hundreds of financial systems.
 From the Chief Financial Officer (CFO) and throughout the whole organisation, time prioritisation represents the greatest barrier to strategic decision making and the actions that drive corporate value and revenue.

-> 67% of CFOs cannot focus on strategic priorities because of increasing operational responsibilities and time spent on compliance, controls and costs. - EY, The DNA of the CFO
+> 67% of CFOs cannot focus on strategic priorities because of increasing operational responsibilities and time spent on compliance, controls and costs.
+> **EY, The DNA of the CFO**

 Wasted resources and staff member frustrations are common within a company's income generation and collections team.
 The average income officer is spending the majority of their time battling with **inaccurate information**, pursuing and **waiting for acknowledgments** and **ineffectively monitoring** accounts and schedules.